Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/code usuage.md

 ** 1)Fully automated pipeline**

-which analyzis entire study automaticaly and loggs the results (final profiles) into mlflow.
-(All middle steps e.g. segmented masks are dumped in the disk).
+which analyzes entire study automaticaly and logs the results (final profiles) into mlflow.
+(All middle steps e.g. segmented masks are stored on the hard disk).

 This approach requires the usage of **config.json** file, which contains details regarding the pipeline settings [(see config page)](config.md).